kevindooley/pands-project/README.md

 ![](libraries.png "Image showing libraries")

 I originally found information on the different libraries to use for this project from the lecture videos.
 Matplotlib and pandas were suggested to use to assist in this project.
-After further research I found the seaborn is also a useful library to use to generate visual graphs.
+After further research I found the seaborn was also a useful library to use to graphically visualise data.
+Scikit-learn is a further tool available that would be perfect for this project but after research I felt this library was slightly too advanced for me at the moment and so just used the tools as mentioned above.